dotnet/csharpstandard/standard/attributes.md

 >
 > *end example*

-#### §The-NotNullWhen-Attribute The NotNullWhen attribute
+#### 22.5.7.12 The NotNullWhen attribute

-Specifies that a nullable argument won't be `null` when the method returns the specified `bool` value.
+Specifies that a nullable argument won’t be `null` when the method returns the specified `bool` value.

 > *Example*: The library method `String.IsNullOrEmpty(String)` returns `true` when the argument is `null` or an empty string.
-It's a form of null-check: Callers don't need to null-check the argument if the method returns `false`.
+It’s a form of null-check: Callers don’t need to null-check the argument if the method returns `false`.
 To make a method like this nullable aware, make the parameter type a nullable reference type, and add the NotNullWhen attribute:
 >
 > <!-- Example: {template:"code-in-class-lib", name:"NotNullWhenAttribute", replaceEllipsis:true, customEllipsisReplacements: ["return default;"]} -->
 > ```csharp